pierre-rouleau/pel/doc/pel-manual.rst

 Clone the `PEL's Github repo`_ somewhere in your home directory but outside your "~/.emacs.d" directory.
 The instruction assumes that you store it inside "~/projects" to create "~/projects/pel".

+Note:
+     You could use anything, but then you'll have to remember to update the instructions appropriately, replacing "``~/projects``" with whatever you want to use.

 The commands will create the "``~/projects/pel``" directory tree with all PEL's files inside it, including all `PDF document tables`_